 - 1 The Statement of Accounts is intended to give clear information about the Authority's finances.
-It is intended to answer: - What did the Authority's services cost in the year of account? - Where did the money come from to pay for these services? - What were the Authority's assets and liabilities at the year-end? - 2 Wherever possible the contents have been written in plain English and technical terms have been used sparingly.
-Where the use of technical terms has been unavoidable, a simple explanation has been included in the Glossary (see pages 131 to 138). - 3 The Authority is required by law to follow proper accounting practices and this Statement of Accounts attempts to present fairly the financial position and transactions of the Authority. - 4 The Statement was certified by the Head of Corporate Finance and ICT on 28 September 2011. - 5 In accordance with recommended practice, the Authority's Accounts present:
+It is intended to answer: - What did the Authority's services cost in the year of account? - Where did the money come from to pay for these services? - What were the Authority's assets and liabilities at the year-end? - Wherever possible the contents have been written in plain English and technical terms have been used sparingly.
+Where the use of technical terms has been unavoidable, a simple explanation has been included in the Glossary (see pages 129 to 136). - The Authority is required by law to follow proper accounting practices and this Statement of Accounts attempts to present fairly the financial position and transactions of the Authority. - 4 The Statement was authorised for issue by the Head of Corporate Finance and ICT on 18 September 2012. - 5 In accordance with recommended practice, the Authority's Accounts present: